Learning in middle school + high school

 Grades 6-8 feature rich discovery courses in foundational subjects: math, literature, history, science, programming, and the arts.

 We spiral through them year-by-year, engaging more complex ideas and material, and becoming more confident as we go.
-These grade levels also cycle through additional subjects that are relevant to our school and to our students, with emphases on personal and social/emotional (SEL) development.
-We also highly value verbal and nonverbal communication.
+These grade levels also cycle through additional subjects that are relevant to our school and to our students, with emphases on personal development and multimodal communication.

 During the middle school years, many subjects are combined, giving students a dynamic, interconnected, and multidisciplinary perspective on learning.